 Risk Assessment

 Your safety is paramount so it is vital to ensure that you are wearing the correct work boots when on the job, so before kitting your feet out, you should carry out a risk assessment.
-Your risk assessment will then enable you to pinpoint the specific characteristics of the correct boots you need.
+Your risk assessment and footwear audit will then enable you to pinpoint the specific characteristics of the correct boots you need.

 The risk assessment you carry out should account for foot hazards such as: